-In most cases, blended learning solutions, those that combine levels of formality and delivery modes in complementary ways will offer the best option.
+In most cases, blended learning solutions, those that combine learning solutions and modes in complementary ways will offer the best option.
 Using blended solutions can help to meet multiple criteria that a single solution is unable to address.

 A very general and useful process that can be followed for making learning solutions might include the following steps: